Russian use of mobile crematoriums in Ukraine

-There have been multiple allegations of Russian mobile crematoriums operating with their forces in the Russian invasion of Ukraine, to cremate the bodies of both Russian soldiers and Ukrainian civilians.
+There have been multiple reports of Russian mobile crematoriums operating with their forces in the Russo-Ukrainian war, to cremate the bodies of both Russian soldiers and Ukrainian civilians.

-Background
+2014–2022

-Claims of the use of mobile crematoriums by Russian forces first appeared in 2015 in the Russo-Ukrainian War.
+Reports on the use of mobile crematoriums by Russian forces first appeared in 2015 in the Russo-Ukrainian War.
 U.S. House Armed Services Committee Chairman Mac Thornberry told Bloomberg in 2015 that "[t]he Russians are trying to hide their casualties by taking mobile crematoriums with them [...]
 They are trying to hide not only from the world but from the Russian people their involvement", and that U.S. Representative Seth Moulton, who traveled to Ukraine in 2015, confirmed the claims.
 Thornberry and Moulton told Bloomberg that the reports were supported by U.S. and other intelligence in addition to Ukrainian intelligence.
 The then-head of the Ukrainian security agency, Valentyn Nalyvaichenko, had also at the time reported seven mobile crematoriums having entered militant-held areas of Ukraine in January 2015, and said "[e]ach of these crematoriums burns 8–10 bodies per day."

-Just before the start of the full-scale Russian invasion, the British Ministry of Defense released images of what it claimed were vehicle-mounted crematoriums.
+Just before the start of the full-scale Russian invasion, the British Ministry of Defense released images of what it said were vehicle-mounted crematoriums.
 The British Secretary of State for Defence Ben Wallace suggested to The Daily Telegraph that they would be used to hide evidence of battlefield casualties, describing them as "chilling".
 He also suggested it may have been developed to avoid domestic criticism of the war arising from any large visible casualties, stating "[i]t's a very chilling side effect of how the Russians view their forces and for those of you who served, and being a soldier, knowing that trundling behind you is a way to evaporate you if you are killed in battle probably says everything you need to know about the Russian regime."
 The report subsequently caused The Telegraph to become blocked in Russia.
 The pre-war footage released by the British Ministry of Defense showed text stating the equipment was made by a St. Petersburg company called Tourmaline, describing itself as 'The Russian Incinerator Company', and it being created for the destruction of hazardous biological waste.
-Snopes judged that the video, uploaded in 2015, was a promotional video from August 2013, and labeled these claims as "unproven".
+According to Snopes the mobile devices for disposing any biological waste, including human bodies and animals were manufactured by the company already in August 2013.